endulum/groves/README.md

 ### Missing features

+- CTA on guest index route that "introduces" Groves briefly
 - Wrap textareas with word counters
 - Pin replies
 - "Bookmark" or "go to last unread" posts on global and personal feed